timbussmann/NServiceBus.MicrosoftDependencyInjectionAdapter/readme.md

 ## Integrating with ASP.NET Core

-Integrating with ASP.NET Core requires the usage of the `ServiceProviderFactory` as NServiceBus needs to use a usable container when starting.
-The built container must then be returned from `ConfigureServices` so that both ASP.NET use the same container.
+Integrating with ASP.NET Core requires the usage of the `ServiceProviderFactory` as NServiceBus requires a working container when starting.
+The built container must then be returned from `ConfigureServices` so that both ASP.NET Core and NServiceBus use the same container.

 ```
+// Return IServiceProvider
 public IServiceProvider ConfigureServices(IServiceCollection services)
 {
-    services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_2);
+    // Register some services
     services.AddSingleton<ServiceA>(_ => new ServiceA("a"));

+    // Configure the endpoint
     var ec = new EndpointConfiguration("Demo");
     ec.UseTransport<LearningTransport>();